mohamed-chamrouk/jetson-nano-clustering/README.md

 horovodrun -np $2 -H $hosts python3 $1 --epochs 3
 ```

->This file needs a little bit of context.
+>This file needs a bit of context.
 Since each 'node' has a dynamic ip and only the nfs server is static (in our case) I need to have a way to figure out which ip each one of my board has.
 >
 >So through a crontab that execute the following script on each board :